TetrisCat/auto_nav/README.md

 ### movebase.py
 - Calls up move_base as that in navigation stack
-- `goto(self, pos, quat)` is the main class method to moe the turtlebot to target goal
+- `goto(self, pos, quat)` is the main class method to move the turtlebot to target goal
     - Adjust `self.move_base.wait_for_result(rospy.Duration(4))` value if need be to optimise performance
 - More move_base parameters to adjust can be found at https://github.com/adricpjw/eg2310_nav